-Ethiopia boasts the fourteenth fastest-growing economy in the world and is attracting a great deal of foreign direct investment; however, over forty per cent of the economy is informal and within the unregulated economy are children working in unsafe conditions.
-Ethiopians Fighting Against Child Exploitation (E-FACE) is a four year project undertaken in collaboration with World Vision to improve the livelihoods of 7,000 vulnerable families and 2,200 youth.
+Ethiopia boasts the 14th fastest-growing economy in the world and is attracting a great deal of foreign direct investment; however, over 40% of the economy is informal, and within the unregulated economy are children working in unsafe conditions.
+Ethiopians Fighting Against Child Exploitation (E-FACE) is a four-year project undertaken in collaboration with World Vision to improve the livelihoods of 7,000 vulnerable families and 3,250 youth.

 Working through local partners, MEDA is offering child weavers a program of rights and hazards awareness sessions called Keep Safe, and a referral system to get children into other areas of employment or back in school.
 EFACE also offers business owners incentives to improve workplace conditions and update antiquated equipment such as looms through access to loans.

 Project Quick Facts

 Goal: To reduce exploitative child labor by improving market access to textile and agricultural markets for 7,000 vulnerable families and improving working conditions and futures for 2,200 working youth.